shucliu/Systemetic_calibration/README.md

 histplot_opt.m: Plot full performance range sampled with the latin hypercube experiment as a histogram and the performance of the optimum configuration.

 optparam.m: Plot parameter distributions which lead to best model results given the uncertainty of the metamodel.

+# Sample data for the systemetic_calibration
+The folder for_cali includes sample data for the systemetic_calibration.